Doanh-dev/Project3SE4348/devlog.md

     print, load
 My approach is changing the logic of the open the file only so I don't have to change logic
     each other method.

+### 12/8/2024 10:08 pm
+My approach work, I can do the the insert, print, and search, However it reach a problem
+    when I quit the program, and reopen the folder, I can't find it.
+I suspect that i did not close the file properly that lead to leaking.
+My approach for this solution is make a variable file and assign it to whatever open or create
+    index file.
+When I hit the command quit i will close the file befoe executed